RomanLut/INAV-X-Plane-HITL/README.md

 # Teleporting to GPS coordinates

-An option in **Map** menu allows to teleport plane to any GPS location from clipboard. *Currently available on Windows only*.
+An option in **Map** menu allows to teleport plane to any GPS location from clipboard.

 Right click in Google Maps, then click on the coordinates to copy them to clipboard: